Fish Species NT: A Guide for Fishing Australia

 Best Time to Fish: King Threadfin Salmon are more active in the warmer months.
 Try the spring tides in the Northern Territory and Queensland from October through March.
 Early mornings and late afternoons are the most productive times.

 Best Targeted: Threadfin Salmon are only found in northern marine waters, including north Queensland, especially around mangroves, rock bars and drop-offs.
 They tend to stay in a particular spot all their life.
-They are formidable fish to catch, ducking, weaving, and pulling very hard.
+They are formidable fish species to catch, ducking, weaving, and pulling very hard.
 They can be targeted with soft plastic lures in the shallows, hard vibes of different colours in deeper water, and stickbaits that attract attention going down and up.
 They will also take live bait such as prawns and small fish.

 Bag Limit: 3 per person